mi-ayala/mi-ayala/README.md

 - ⚡ Fun fact: ...
 -->

 I like to do Math with my computer.

+I'm interested in Computer Assisted proofs, rigorous numerics and symbolic computations.